kevin143carr/ViewCPM/README.md

 ---

+## Distributables
+The Distributables can be found in the dist folder and should be ready to run.

+- Mac OSX - Mac.App which is the fastest for Mac. but the resources are hidden inside the app contents area.
+- Mac OSX - Standard Binary - This runs slower because it extracts to a hidden temporary folder, but you can access the tools and configuration files.
+- Mac OSX - Mac Executable - Same as standard, but is built with Pyinstaller instead of Nuitka.
+- Windows - Windows Executable with external resources.
+- Linux - I will be creating one in the future.

 # ViewCPM macOS Build Instructions

-This section explains how to build ViewCPM for macOS using the provided `nuitka_build_osx.sh` script.
+This section explains how to build ViewCPM for macOS using the provided `build_osx.sh` script.
 The script supports multiple build types: standard binaries, macOS `.app` bundles, and PyInstaller executables with external support files.

 ---